crosswalk-project/crosswalk-website/public/documentation/about/faq.md

 ## <a id="Distributing-Crosswalk-applications"></a>Distributing Crosswalk applications

-### How big is the Crosswalk runtime, and how will it affect my application's size?
+### <a id="How-big-is-the-Crosswalk-runtime-and-how-will-it-affect-my-applications-size"></a>How big is the Crosswalk runtime, and how will it affect my application's size?

 To give a rough idea, the HTML/JS/CSS for [one of the project's sample applications](https://github.com/crosswalk-project/crosswalk-samples/tree/master/hello_world) takes up 24Kb of disk space.

 Once this application is packaged with its own Crosswalk 10 (x86 Android) runtime, the apk file size is ~20Mb.
 Installed, the application takes ~58Mb of disk space.

-### Can one Crosswalk installation be shared between multiple applications?
+### <a id="Can-one-Crosswalk-installation-be-shared-between-multiple-applications"></a>Can one Crosswalk installation be shared between multiple applications?

 Bundling the runtime with the application (aka "embedded mode") is the simplest approach for distribution purposes.
 But Crosswalk applications *can* share a single Crosswalk runtime library (in "shared mode"); and a package which enables shared mode is part of the Crosswalk for Android distribution.
 However, you would have to distribute this shared runtime package yourself.

-### How can I distribute a Crosswalk Android application across multiple architectures?
+### <a id="How-can-I-distribute-a-Crosswalk-Android-application-across-multiple-architectures"></a>How can I distribute a Crosswalk Android application across multiple architectures?

 The Crosswalk binaries are architecture-specific.
 This means that you will need an x86-compatible Crosswalk on Android devices with x86 chips; and an ARM-compatible Crosswalk on Android devices with ARM chips.